 We exploit the two-dimensionality of #minimize statements by using levels and weights for combining a lexicographic ranking with Pareto efficiency.
-At each level, groups of literals sharing the same weight can be compared wrt inclusion.
-This is extended in (Gebser et al. 2011) by cardinality-based minimization and the framework of (Sakama and Inoue 2000), relying on a preference relation among literals (given in addition to #minimize statements); the augmented encoding is also available at (metasp).
+At each level, one may choose whether groups of literals sharing the same weight are compared wrt cardinality or inclusion.
+Also, summation can be modeled by exploiting the multiset property of #minimize statements.
+This is extended by the framework of (Sakama and Inoue 2000), relying on a preference relation among literals (given in addition to #minimize statements).
 In fact, the approach of Section 4 allows for capturing the special cases of parallel and prioritized circumscription, investigated by Janhunen and Oikarinen in (2004; 2008).
 An interesting future extension is the encoding of optimality conditions for logic programs with ordered disjunction (Brewka et al. 2004), whose custom-made implementation in the prototype psmodels interleaves two smodels oracles for accomplishing a generate-and-test approach similar to the idea of our meta-programs.
 Ultimately, our approach could serve as an implementation platform for answer set optimization (Brewka et al. 2003) and the preference description language proposed in (Brewka 2004).
-Last but not least, our meta-programs furnish a rich and readily available source of Σ_2^P -hard challenge problems, fostering the development of ASP solvers for disjunctive logic programming.
+Last but not least, our metaprograms furnish a rich and readily available source of Σ_2^P -hard challenge problems, fostering the development of ASP solvers for disjunctive logic programming.